albertochiappa/albertochiappa.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My current goal is to develop embodied artificial intelligence capable of **human-level motor control**.
+        My current research goal is to develop embodied artificial intelligence capable of **human-level motor control**.
 The focus of my PhD has been on training agents which can control realistic models of the human body.
-When can learn a great deal about how the brain controls our body, when we have an artificial system capable of locomotion or dexterous manipulation.
-More recently, I have also deveoloped **autonomous agents for advertisement bidding**.
+Wh can learn a great deal about how the brain controls our body, when we have an artificial system capable of locomotion or dexterous manipulation.
+More recently, I have also developed **autonomous agents for advertisement bidding**.
         Previously, I have worked **traffic optimization** with Reinforcement Learning.
     design:
       columns: '1'